 Port Arthur is on the northwest shore of Sabine Lake nine miles from Gulf of Mexico.
 In 1840, this was the site of a settlement known as Aurora.
-The city was named after Arthur E. Stilwell, Kansas City financier, who was instrumental in building a railroad to the edge of the town site.
+The city was named for Arthur E. Stilwell, a Kansas City financier who was instrumental in building a railroad to the edge of town.
 It is the home of Lamar State College (formerly Port Arthur College).

 The city is a year-round fisherman's destination.
 The average temperature varies from 55 degrees in winter to 82 in summer.
-The Port Arthur Convention and Visitors Bureau has a Waterways Guide, which provides information on area freshwater and saltwater fishing.
+The convention and visitors bureau offers a Waterways Guide, which provides information on area freshwater and saltwater fishing.

-From the port, view the harbor and the largest gantry crane on the Gulf Coast from the observation deck, and see the Rainbow and Veterans' memorial bridges.
+From the port, view the harbor and the largest gantry crane on the Gulf Coast, and see the Rainbow and Veterans' memorial bridges.
 The Rainbow Bridge's 176-foot clearance height resulted from a requirement that any U.S. Navy ship at that time (1938) could pass under.
 Veterans' Bridge, completed in 1991, with 143-foot navigation clearance, is the first cable-stayed bridge on Texas highways.